theNorstroem/furoc/README.md

 - `:outputdir` the generated files from the plugin will written to this directory

 ## Writing your own plugins
-It is not so dificult to write a plugin for furoc.
+It is not so difficult to write a plugin for furoc.
 Look at the sample `furoc-gen-sample` or look at other plugins.

 ### Interface
 Furoc will pass a yaml with the current config of the spec project, the types, the services, the installed types and the installed services.